appanp/supply-chain-fundas/supply_chain_terminology.md

 - Track the location of inventory within the warehouse
 - Control flow of inventory within the warehouse for picking & packing
 - Manages the order flows and tasking

+For a comparison of functionalities between WMS, WES and WCS, refer to [this link](https://www.logiwa.com/blog/wms-wes-wcs-taking-the-confusion-out-of-warehouse-systems).

 **Wave Picking**: With wave picking, orders are grouped and picked in batches, but at specific times of day.
 Here’s how it works: